SAP/node-rfc/README.md

 npm install node-rfc
 ```

-Alternatively, when the `node-rfc` package is not provided for your platform for example, you can build the package from source:
+Alternatively, when the `node-rfc` package is not provided for your platform for example, the package shall be built from source.
+This installation method is highly recommended on Linux platforms:

 ```shell
 git clone --single-branch https://github.com/SAP/node-rfc.git